RedQ/listbook-doc/listbook-helper.md

 3. Creating all the blocks
 4. Creating the page settings.

 To add/edit the listing for admin you will get a `Listings` menu in the admin Dashboard.
 From there you can add `listing` and `taxonomies`.
+Its pretty simple basic wordpress things.
+So we are not discussing it in details here.